-Log in with the Jenkins’s admin account your created few steps back.
+Log in with Jenkins’s admin account you created a few steps back.

 Upon successful login, you will get the Jenkins dashboard.

 That’s All.
-You have learned how to install Jenkins on RHEL 8 & CentOS 7 / RHEL 7.
+You have learned how to install Jenkins on CentOS 8 / RHEL 8 & CentOS 7 / RHEL 7.
 Additionally, see how to create your first Jenkins project.
 Also, read Jenkins’s documentation for more information.
 Please share your feedback in the comments section.